szager-chromium/rr/Porting-to-x86-64.md

 I don't know of any ways this could fall over.

-## Step 2: replace hard-coded x86-isms with arch-neutral indirection
+## Step 2: Replace hard-coded x86-isms with arch-neutral indirection

 rr has many direct references to x86 register names, like `regs.eax`.
 We would need to replace this with a layer of indirection that hides the raw register manipulation.